miquelflorensa/cuTAGI/docs/autoapi/pytagi/nn/activation/index.rst

    Bases: :py:obj:`pytagi.nn.base_layer.BaseLayer`

-   Applies the Leaky Rectified Linear Unit function element-wise.
+   Applies the Leaky Rectified Linear Unit function.

-   This is a variant of ReLU that allows a small, non-zero gradient when the unit is not active, which can help mitigate the "dying ReLU" problem.
+   This is a variant of ReLU that allows a small, non-zero gradient when the unit is not active.
+This activation function relies on a first-order Taylor series approximation that locally linearizes the activation at the input expected value.

    .. math::
        \text{LeakyReLU}(x) =